psf/request-for/2020-pip/RFP.md

 - Does the proposal demonstrate relevant experience necessary to complete the work?
 - Is there demonstrable experience with enough of the [relevant technologies](#specific-technologies-used) for each Role to support timelines?
-- Do the examples of similarly complex projects and any references to past Free/Open Source Software contributions indicate competence?
+- Do the examples of similarly complex projects and any references to past free/open source software contributions indicate competence?

 ### Process and timeline